Andrew McCutchen Preview, Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 28th in MLB with a collective 7.9 strikeouts per nine innings.
+- The 7.8 strikeouts per nine innings put together by the Cardinals pitching staff ranks 28th in the league.

-- The Cardinals' 4.69 team ERA ranks 23rd among all MLB pitching staffs.
+- The Cardinals' 4.66 team ERA ranks 23rd across all MLB pitching staffs.

-- The Cardinals allow the fewest home runs in baseball (136 total, one per game).
+- Cardinals pitchers combine to allow 136 home runs (one per game), the least in the league.

-- Hudson (5-1) gets the starting nod for the Cardinals in his seventh start of the season.
-He has a 4.41 ERA in 49 2/3 innings pitched, with 33 strikeouts.
+- The Cardinals will send Rom (0-2) out for his third start of the season.

-- In his most recent time out on Saturday, the righty went 5 2/3 innings against the Philadelphia Phillies, allowing five earned runs while surrendering six hits.
+- In his last time out on Sunday, the left-hander tossed 5 1/3 innings against the Philadelphia Phillies, giving up two earned runs while surrendering five hits.

-- The 28-year-old has put up an ERA of 4.41, with 6.1 strikeouts per nine innings, in 12 games this season.
-Opponents are hitting .263 against him.

 © 2023 Data Skrive.
 All rights reserved.